knowsys/nemo/nemo/README.md

 - **Output** - this is implemented in the `io` module.

-If you just want an easy to use interface, have a look at the `api` module, which provides convinient access to some common operations.
+If you just want an easy to use interface, have a look at the `api` module, which provides convenient access to some common operations.